Employers & Communities

 May we hire the student to work for us for additional weeks in August?

 Many employers have done this, and that arrangement would be managed between the employer and the student.
-Some employers have even invited their interns to continue to work remotely during the school year.
+Some employers have even invited their interns to continue to work remotely during the school year, or to return to work during holiday breaks.

 Why are Home to Texas students required to do community research?
 What does this have to do with the internship?